ADVENTURER | CHARLIE JOHNSTON

 THE MOB MUSEUM

-Occupying Las Vegas’ former federal courthouse and post office, which played host to the 1950 Kefauver hearings on organized crime, The Mob Museum is set to open Tuesday, February 14 (the 83rd anniversary of Chicago’s infamous 1929 St. Valentine’s Day Massacre) as the nation’s premier museum dedicated to organized crime and law enforcement.
+Occupying Las Vegas’ former federal courthouse and post office, which played host to the 1950 Kefauver hearings on organized crime, The Mob Museum is the nation’s premier museum dedicated to organized crime and law enforcement.
 The beautifully restored 1933 neo-classical building houses exhibits about organized crime around the world, mob dealings specific to Las Vegas, and how law enforcement battled (and still battles) organized crime and eventually pushed it from Las Vegas’ casinos.
 Read “Mob Ties” starting on page 66 for more information on The Mob Museum and organized crime’s substantial influence on Las Vegas.

 Since neon first graced the Glitter Gulch skyline in the 1930s, many signs have outlived their usefulness and been taken down to make way for bigger, better, and brighter beacons.
 Most of those signs were not owned by the businesses they served but were instead leased from sign builders such as Young Electric Sign Company and were relegated to storage yards or repurposed following their tours of duty.
 The Neon Museum holds more than 150 of those discarded signs, the bulk of which are housed in the fenced Neon Boneyard.

-Tours of the Boneyard are currently available by appointment only, but the Neon Museum is well on its way to making itself more accessible.
-The new visitor’s center, which formerly served as the iconic shell-shaped lobby of the La Concha Motel, is on track for a mid-2012 opening and will include a reception area, interactive exhibits, event space, and museum offices.
+The new visitor’s center, which formerly served as the iconic shell-shaped lobby of the La Concha Motel includes a reception area, interactive exhibits, event space, and museum offices.
 The museum’s extension, the Fremont Street Gallery on Fremont Street between Las Vegas Boulevard and Third Street downtown, features nine refurbished signs that, unlike the non-lit signs in the Boneyard, can be visited during a self-guided walking tour 24 hours a day, seven days a week.

 NEVADA VINTAGE RACE CAR AND AVIATION MUSEUM